-Set among rolling hills and picturesque vineyards, Château de Chambiers is a scenic and secluded venue.
-The 18th century manor house can accommodate 400 for drinks receptions and 236 seated, while the staff has more than 14 years of experience throwing elegant and tasteful parties.
+Set among rolling hills and picturesque vineyards, Château de Chambiers is a scenic and secluded wedding chateau in France.
+The 18th century manor house can accommodate 400 for drinks receptions and 236 seated guests, while the staff has more than 16 years of experience throwing elegant and tasteful parties.

 Civil ceremonies can be held out in the parkland under twinkling bistro lights, or in the inner courtyard.
 Afterwards, wedding breakfasts are served in the château gallery, a unique glazed space where the 17th century framework is visible over white columns.

 After the festivities, you and your partner can retire to the luxurious Pavilion de France which is always reserved for the newlyweds.
-What’s more, 57 rooms around the estate can be booked exclusively for your loved ones - a true family affair!
+What’s more, there is space for 57 guests in rooms around the estate which can be booked exclusively for you and your loved ones - a true family affair!

-If thoughts of getting married in the beautiful Dordogne make your heart sing then consider Domaine d’Essendiéras, a beautiful property set at the top of one of the highest hills in the region.
+If thoughts of getting married in the beautiful Dordogne make your heart sing then consider Domaine d’Essendiéras, a beautiful French chateau wedding venue set at the top of one of the highest hills in the region.

-This venue is made up of two castles that date back to the 16th and 19th centuries, and around every corner there’s something new to see.
-Domaine d’Essendiéras oozes class, history and elegance.
+This venue is made up of two French chateaus that date back to the 16th and 19th centuries, and around every corner there’s something new to see.
+Domaine d’Essendiéras exudes class, history and elegance.

-There are a range of spaces that would be perfect for your big day (if you don’t choose to celebrate outside).
+There are a range of indoor spaces that would be perfect for your big day (that's if you don’t choose to celebrate outside).
 The Clubhouse, a reception room with space for up to 250 guests, boasts a private terrace, wooden beams and panoramic views across the golf course and surrounding countryside.

 Domaine de Valinches is the medieval castle venue of our dreams.
 Located in the village of Marols, this charming château can host up to 180 guests on your special day in its old stables, which have been turned into an elegant reception room.